fieldtrip/website/tutorial/sourcemodel.md

 The MATLAB-based preparation of the anatomical data is now finished.
 We created two .mgz files, one that can be used for the creation of a cortical sheet-based source model (Subject01.mgz), and one that can be used for the creation of a volume conduction model of the head (Subject01ctf.mgz).
 Moreover, 2 coregistration matrices have been constructed that enable switching between coordinate systems.

-### Creation of cortical sheet with FreeSurfer and resampling with HCP workbench
+### Creation of cortical sheet with FreeSurfer and resampling with Connectome workbench

 #### Source model: Introduction

 We will use FreeSurfer to create a source model that is based on a description of the cortical sheet.
 Essentially, we will construct a triangulated cortical mesh, ideally consisting of a number of approximately equally sized triangles that form a topological sphere for each of the cerebral hemispheres.
 FreeSurfer generates meshes with > 100000 vertices per hemisphere, which is too much for a workable M/EEG source reconstruction.
-Therefore, we use HCP workbench to downsample the triangulated meshes.
+Therefore, we use Connectome workbench to downsample the triangulated meshes.
 This step serves the purpose of retaining a topologically correct description of the surface, and keeping the variance in triangle size low.
 In contrast, MATLAB's reducepatch function breaks the topology and leads to a bigger variance in triangle size.
-A convenient byproduct of the proposed HCP workbench-based processing is that the resulting cortical meshes are surface-registered to a common template, which allows for direct comparison of dipole locations with the same index across subjects.
+A convenient byproduct of the proposed Connectome workbench-based processing is that the resulting cortical meshes are surface-registered to a common template, which allows for direct comparison of dipole locations with the same index across subjects.

 The creation process of the source-space can be divided into 3 stages:

 1. Volumetric and surface-based processing in FreeSurfer.
-2. Creation of the mesh using HCP workbench.
+2. Creation of the mesh using Connectome workbench.
 3. Coregistration of the source model to the MEEG-based coordinate system with FieldTrip.

 The volumetric and surface based processing typically take a long time (on the order of 10 hours).
 These steps will run automatically, and most of the time don't require user intervention.
 Sometimes, however, the automatic procedure fails, which requires inspection of the logs and/or inspection of the files created by FreeSurfer.
 In our experience, the most likely causes are a mismatch of input coordinate system (which can be resolved by checking and fixing the MATLAB-based coregistration steps), or an otherwise suboptimal white matter segmentation, or skullstripping.
 This is mostly due to slabs of dura being attached to the white matter volumes.
 This needs to be corrected manually.
 Please refer to the FreeSurfer documentation for more information.
 In practice this would mean that parts of the FreeSurfer pipeline needs to be redone after correction of the relevant volumes.

 The input of the creation process of the meshes is the acpc-coregistered mgz file that was created previously.
 The output is the source model that is a MATLAB structure called 'sourcemodel' in this tutorial.

-The exact specifics of how to run FreeSurfer and HCP workbench may depend on your local computing infrastructure.
+The exact specifics of how to run FreeSurfer and Connectome workbench may depend on your local computing infrastructure.
 The code below has been tested to work for users that work with the compute cluster at the Centre for Cognitive Neuroimaging of the Donders Institute in Nijmegen.

 #### 1. Source model: Volumetric and surface-based processing in FreeSurfer